-There are benefits to having treatment done while asleep.
+There are benefits to having dental treatment done while asleep.

 Whether in-hospital or at our Surgi-Centre, there is a separate medical doctor to provide anesthesia and a surgeon – in this case the Pediatric Dentist – to provide the dental treatment.
 This is the medical model used in hospitals to provide treatment under general anesthesia.
 You have two doctors taking care of your child during the procedure.